syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/headers.md

 ## Change the header text dynamically

-The Syncfusion Grid component provides a way to modify the header text of a corresponding column in real-time based on events or other events.
+The Syncfusion Grid controls provides a way to modify the header text of a corresponding column in real-time based on events or other events.
 This feature can be useful in various scenarios, such as displaying a custom header text for a specific column or updating the header text dynamically based on input.
 By allowing for dynamic changes to the header text, the Grid provides a more flexible and customizable experience.

 **Using Event**